zimera-corp/zimera-corp.github.io/content/services/school.md

 3. School of Software Engineering
 4. School of Data

 Prior to enter Zimera School, a learner needs to understand the basic.
-It is not that difficult, but you may need to change your paradigm in learning by consistently challenged your ability to solve problems.
-Head over to our [GitHub repo for basic skills](https://github.com/zimera-school/materi-pembelajaran/blob/main/kemampuan-dasar.md).
+It is not that difficult, but one may need to his/her paradigm in learning by consistently challenged his/her ability to solve problems.
+Head over to our [GitHub repo for basic skills](https://github.com/zimera-school/materi-pembelajaran/blob/main/kemampuan-dasar.md) to learn more about this basic ability.

 ## School of Decentralized Systems